 Ducks are semi-nocturnal and very active at night unlike chickens.
-They emit lots of moisture when they breathe so if you keep them in your chicken coop at night, be sure that the coop is adequately ventilated to prevent a buildup of moisture which can cause respiratory issues in the hens.
+They emit lots of moisture when they breathe.
+Make sure your chicken coop is adequately ventilated to prevent a buildup of moisture and cause respiratory issues in hens.
 Ducks don’t roost and will be perfectly happy sleeping on soft straw or shavings on the coop floor.
 They don’t necessarily even need nesting boxes, but rather seem to prefer making themselves a nest in one corner of the coop.
 They also are more cold-hardy and enjoy cooler temperatures, summer and winter.
 Regardless of whether you keep ducks with, or separate from, your chickens, they do need to be locked up at night in a secure shelter with hardware cloth on all the windows.

-Waterfowl feed specially formulated for ducks is available, but if you keep your ducks in with your chickens they can eat regular chicken layer feed without a problem, however they will benefit if you add raw oats and brewer’s yeast to the feed.
-The oats help slow their growth, which is especially important for the heavier breeds, and the brewer’s yeast contains niacin which is necessary for bone growth and overall healthy ducks.
+Chickens and ducks have similar dietary needs, with some important differences.
+Free-ranging ducks may be able to eat a multi-poultry diet, but they will do better on a feed formulated to meet their specific nutritional requirements.
+If your ducks and chickens eat regular chicken layer feed, they will benefit from added raw oats and brewer’s yeast.
+The oats help slow their growth, which is especially important for the heavier breeds.
+The brewer’s yeast contains niacin which is necessary for bone growth and overall healthy ducks.
 Both supplements are also beneficial to chickens.

 Ducks don’t need a pond to be happy, but they definitely enjoy splashing and paddling around in a kiddie pool.
 In addition to having a place to bathe, ducks need a deep enough water source to keep their mucous membranes moist.
 Typical chicken waterers need to be supplemented with a tub at least several inches deep for the ducks to drink from.